Xilinx/VVAS/main/source/docs/freq_asked_questions.rst

    <details>
    <summary>Is there support for multi-stage (cascading) network?</summary>

-One can connect multipe instances of ``vvas_xdpuinfer`` one after another to implement multi-stage cascading network and each ML instance will generate its own inference data separately.
-This is already supported in this release.
-However accumulation of inference data from several ML instances in a pipeline into a single meta data structure is not yet supported by plug-ins and this has to be done by the application.
+One can connect multipe instances of ``vvas_xinfer`` one after another to implement multi-stage cascading network.
+Inference data generated by current ML operation will be appended to the Inference data generated by the previous ML stages.

 .. raw:: html